CaltechPrecisionTiming/DataQualityMonitor/README_Analysis_FNALTB_1904.md

 mkdir results
 ```

-Optional: what is possible to do it to replace the folder results with a symbolic link to the eos ww folder.
+Optional: what is possible to do it to replace the folder results with a symbolic link to the eos www folder.
 A possible example is:
 ```
 rmdir results
 ln -s ~/cernbox/www/FNALTB_1904